smdump/roli-s3/roli-s3-next/README.md

 Due to being a little bit confused by the exam and wanting to build an S3 client that you could browse using Next.js, the whole serialisation of paths inside URLs were well outside an ordinary 2 or so hours to spend

-### Infrastructure as Code README

-- clone repo
-- cd terraform
-- terraform init for the providers/APIs etc

 ### Things done to finish this

 - [ ] Make some form of `?path[0]=prefix1&path[1]subprefix` or if possible `?path=prefix1/subprefix`.
 The first would be a longer URL but it is more guaranteed to not have `/` issues.